ayanesuarome/GameDrones/README.md

 ## Description
 In Game of Drones there are two players trying to conquer each other.
 <br />
 Players take turns to make their move, choosing Paper, Rock or Scissors.
-Each move beats another, just like the game ìPaper, rock, scissorsî.
+Each move beats another, just like the game ‚ÄúPaper, rock, scissors‚Äù.
 <br />
 Like so:
 <ul>